UiPath/AmazonConnect/README.md

     - EXAMPLE: UiPath-AmazonConnect-ContactFlows
   5. Continue pressing **Next** for 2 screens.
   6. Check the **I acknowledge...** checkbox and finally click **Create Stack**.
 It should take less than 2 minutes for all the resources to be created.
+  7. When the stack creation is complete, click on the **Outputs** tab and click on the **S3BucketForContactFlows** link.
-  7. Download the two sample contact flows from the links returned in the output of the stack creation.
+  8. Download the two sample contact flows.
 These will be uploaded to Amazon Connect in the next step.

 Here's an example of the completed form:
 ![Sample CloudFormation stack details](./.github/Stack.png "Sample CloudFormation stack details")

 ### Step 4.
 Create the contact flows in Amazon Connect
 1. Open the Amazon Connect console at https://console.aws.amazon.com/connect/.
-2. Import the sample contact flows, donwloaded in step 3.7 above, into Amazon Connect by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html)
+2. Import the sample contact flows, donwloaded in step 3.8 above, into Amazon Connect by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html)
 3. Change the release key of the processes to launch in the contact flows per the details below:

 **Inbound**